openseadragon/openseadragon/README.md

     grunt connect watch

-and open `http://localhost:8000/` in your browser
+and open `http://localhost:8000/test/test.html` in your browser.

+Another good page, if you want to interactively test out your changes, is `http://localhost:8000/test/demo/basic.html`.

 ### Contributing